Adding a Cluster

 The name of the image pull secret in the cloudcasa-io namespace that will be used to pull CloudCasa agent images from the registry.
 Defining this may be necessary if you wish to pull agent images from your own registry (see below), or if you wish to authenticate to a public registry to prevent throttling of pull requests.
 By default, no secret will be used.

-Note This option is only valid for agents installed using the kubectl method.
+Note: This option is only valid for agents installed using the kubectl method.
 Setting it will have no effect on agents installed installed using the EKS add-on or via other methods.

 Note: When setting or changing the image pull secret for a cluster that already has the agent installed, the agent must first be removed, the secret created in the cloudcasa-io namespace and configured here, and then the agent re-installed.